-Chapter 1: Concepts in Statistics and Probability - Statistical Connection This chapter is an introduction to the basics of statistics and probability.
-It opens with a historical account of probability as the theory of gambling (e.g. the stories of Girolamo Cardano and Pierre de Fermat).
-This historical context leads into the law of large numbers and the empirical approach to probability, and to relative frequency.
-The chapter also includes such basic statistical tools as measuring distribution and central tendency.
-Finally, students are taught how to organize data into a two dimensional matrix, and how to determine the existence of a statistical connection.
+Chapter 1: Concepts in Statistics and Probability – Statistical Connection This chapter is an introduction to the basics of probability and statistics.
+It opens with a historical account of probability as rooted in gambling theory, including stories of Girolamo Cardano and Pierre de Fermat.
+The historical context leads into the classical and empirical approach to probability with the law of large numbers and relative frequency.
+The chapter also includes basic statistical tools such as distribution measurement and measures of central tendency.
+Finally, students are taught how to organize data into a two dimensional matrix, and how to determine the presence of a statistical connection among the data.

-Chapter 2: Statistical connection to causal connection This chapter evolves from the first by introducing the relationship between statistical connections and causal connections.
-Therefore, in addition to emphasizing the importance of understanding the nature of the statistical connection between two variables, it also focuses on the question: why is it important to know if a connection is only statistical, or is also causal?
-Having established that the statistical connection between variables must first be found before the causal connection can be understood, this chapter asks, "How do we test causal connections?"
-In this context, the chapter includes discussion of the difference between controlled, uncontrolled and observational experiments.
-These include explanations of methods that are employed to establish the validity of causal connections in controlled experiments (for example, the way drug trials employ tools such as the placebo effect, and blind and double blind testing to ascertain connections between cause and effect).
+Chapter 2: Statistical connection to causal connection This chapter develops from the first by introducing the relationship between statistical connections and causal connections.
+It emphasizes the importance of understanding the nature of the statistical connection between two variables, and also focuses on the importance of knowing whether a connection is only statistical, or causal as well.
+After establishing that statistical connections between variables must be found before causal connections can be understood, this chapter asks, "How do we test causal connections?"
+In this context, the chapter includes a discussion of the difference between controlled, uncontrolled and observational experiments, including explanations of methods that may be employed to establish validity of causal connections in controlled experiments (for example, the way drug trials employ tools such as the placebo effect, and blind and double blind testing to ascertain connections between cause and effect).

-Chapter 3: Making decisions based on the heuristics of availability, anchoring and representativeness In this chapter, after the students have been thoroughly versed in the mathematical, 'objective' approach to statistics and probability, introduces them to the subjective approach posited by Tversky and Kahneman (1974) and examines the differences between the two approaches.
-As part of this third section, the students were introduced to the three heuristic principles (availability, anchoring and representativeness) proposed by Tversky and Kahneman to account for subjective judgments made under conditions of uncertainty.
-After these were explained, the students were asked to apply them to a series of problems, indicating the heuristic they used to make their decision in each case.
-The students' experience with applying critical thinking rose to prominence here, because they now had two different methods for arriving at conclusions (the numerical method they had learned before, and a subjective one, requiring consideration of the validity of data), and were required to intelligently decide between them.
+Chapter 3: Making decisions based on the heuristics of availability, anchoring and representativeness After the students have been thoroughly versed in the 'objective' mathematical approach to statistics and probability, this chapter introduces them to the subjective approach posited by Tversky and Kahneman (1974), and examines the differences between the two.
+As part of this third section, the students are introduced to the three heuristic principles – availability, anchoring and representativeness – proposed by Tversky and Kahneman to account for subjective judgments made under conditions of uncertainty.
+The students are then asked to apply these to a series of problems and indicate the heuristic they used to make their decision in each case.
+The experience of the students in applying critical thinking emerges here, because they now have two different methods for arriving at conclusions – the numerical method they had learned earlier, and a subjective one, requiring consideration of the validity of data – and are required to intelligently choose between them.